+971 56 978 6395 info@brandingblitz.com

 Spot UV combines with other finishes to create layered premium effects appropriate to different positioning.

-Spot UV plus foil is a common combination where foil handles the primary brand mark and Spot UV adds accent detail.
+Spot UV plus foil is a common combination where foil handles primary brand mark and Spot UV adds accent detail.
 The foil sits at the top tier of visual impact with its metallic colour; Spot UV supports with selective gloss contrast on other design elements.
 This combination produces cards with clear visual hierarchy and distinct treatment per element.

 Spot UV plus edge coloring adds the Spot UV gloss accent with a coloured edge treatment creating visual interest on both the card face and the edge.
 This specification works particularly well on thick 400gsm plus stocks where the edge has enough thickness to register colour meaningfully.